Spider-Man (Ultimate Marvel character): Other versions

 In November 2023, writer Jonathan Hickman and artist Marco Chechetto announced they would be relaunching the Ultimate Universe under the new designation of Earth-6160.
 Following the events of Ultimate Invasion, the Maker created a new universe completely devoid of superheroes, having gone back in time and personally prevented the origins of several famous heroes.
 One such hero was Peter Parker, whose spider bite at the Oscorp Research Facility was prevented by the Maker.

 Years later, following a terrorist attack that killed hundreds of civilians (most notably the Aunt May and Norman Osborn of this world), an older Peter, now married to Mary Jane Watson with two children named Richard and May, is visited by a hologram of Tony Stark, who presents Peter with the same spider the Maker had captured nearly twenty years earlier.
-Providing him with a synthetic stealth suit, Stark's message encourages Peter to let the spider bite him and transform him into the hero he could've been before the Maker took that away from him.
+Providing him with a synthetic stealth suit, Stark's message encourages Peter to let the spider bite him and transform him into the hero he was destined to be before the Maker took that away from him.
+This leads into the events of the Ultimate Spider-Man series, written by Hickman and illustrated by Chechetto, which ran from January 2024 to February 2026.